-- If your employer has a 401(k) plan, consider putting the maximum salary allowed into it before year-end.
+- If your employer has a 401(k) plan, consider contributing the maximum salary allowed before year-end.

-Be aware of the current standard deduction amounts for 2022 when considering these options, which are $25,900 Married Filing Joint (MFJ), $19,400 Head of Household (HOH) and $12,950 for Single and Married Filing Separately (Single/MFS).
+Be aware of the current standard deduction amounts for 2023 when considering these options, which are $27,700 Married Filing Joint (MFJ), $20,800 Head of Household (HOH) and $13,850 for Single and Married Filing Separately (MFS).
 Additional amounts for elderly/blind are retained.
-A taxpayer can take the higher of their standard deduction or itemized deductions (i.e., state and local taxes, mortgage interest, charitable contributions).
-Due to these increased standard deduction amounts many taxpayers might no longer itemize in 2022.
+A taxpayer can take the higher of their standard deduction or itemized deductions (i.e., state and local taxes, mortgage interest, and charitable contributions).
+Due to these increased standard deduction amounts many taxpayers might no longer itemize in 2023.

 Certain life events can also affect your tax situation.
 If you’ve gotten married or divorced, had a birth or death in the family, adopted a child, lost or changed jobs, or retired during the year, we need to discuss the tax implications of these events.

-- Nonbusiness Energy Property Credit – Now you may take the credit for energy-efficient property placed in service before January 1, 2033.
-The credit was increased to an amount equal to 30% of the sum of (a) the amount paid or incurred by you for qualified energy efficiency improvements installed during that year, and (b) the amount of the residential energy property expenditures paid or incurred by you during that year.
+- Nonbusiness Energy Property Credit – You may take the credit for energy-efficient property placed in service before January 1, 2033.
+The credit is an amount equal to 30% of the sum of (a) the amount paid or incurred by you for qualified energy efficiency improvements installed during that year, and (b) the amount of the residential energy property expenditures paid or incurred by you during that year.
 The credit is further increased for amounts spent for a home energy audit.
-The amount of the increase due to a home energy audit can’t exceed $150.
-Lastly, changes also repeal the lifetime credit limitation, and instead limits the allowable credit to $1,200 per taxpayer per year.
+The amount of the increase due to a home energy audit cannot exceed $150.
+Lastly, the changes also repeal the lifetime credit limitation, and instead limit the allowable credit to $1,200 per taxpayer per year.
 In addition, there are annual limits of $600 for credits with respect to residential energy property expenditures, windows, and skylights, and $250 for any exterior door ($500 total for all exterior doors).
 Notwithstanding these limitations, a $2,000 annual limit applies with respect to amounts paid or incurred for specified heat pumps, heat pump water heaters, and biomass stoves and boilers.

-- Residential Clean Energy Credit – this credit for solar electric, solar hot water, fuel cell, small wind energy, geothermal heat pump, and biomass fuel property installed in homes has been extended through 2034 and also makes the credit available for qualified battery storage technology expenditures.
+- Residential Clean Energy Credit – this credit for solar electric, solar hot water, fuel cell, small wind energy, geothermal heat pump, and biomass fuel property installed in homes has been extended through 2034.
+This credit is also available for qualified battery storage technology expenditures.

-- New Clean Vehicle Credit (previously New Qualified Plug-In Electric Drive Motor Vehicle credit) – Credit is renamed and new legislation added a new requirement for final assembly in North America that took effect on August 17, 2022, with additional requirements taking place beginning January 1, 2023.
+- New Clean Vehicle Credit (previously New Qualified Plug-In Electric Drive Motor Vehicle credit) – The credit is renamed, and new legislation has added a new requirement for final assembly in North America that took effect on August 17, 2022, with additional requirements taking place beginning January 1, 2023.
 The rules are complicated.
-They place more emphasis on where the battery components (and critical minerals used in the battery are sourced).
+For example, the new rules place more emphasis on where the battery components (and critical minerals used in the battery) are sourced.
 The minimum credit amount is $2,500, and the credit may be up to $7,500 based on each vehicle’s traction battery capacity and the gross vehicle weight rating.
 No credit is allowed if the lesser of your modified adjusted gross income for the year of purchase or the preceding year exceeds $300,000 for a joint return or surviving spouse, $225,000 for a head of household, or $150,000 for others.
 In addition, no credit is allowed if the manufacturer’s suggested retail price for the vehicle is more than $55,000 ($80,000 for pickups, vans, or SUVs).

 - Previously-Owned Clean Vehicles – A qualified buyer who acquires and places in service a previously-owned clean vehicle after 2022 is allowed an income tax credit equal to the lesser of $4,000 or 30% of the vehicle’s sale price.
 No credit is allowed if the lesser of your modified adjusted gross income for the year of purchase or the preceding year exceeds $150,000 for a joint return or surviving spouse, $112,500 for a head of household, or $75,000 for others.
 In addition, the maximum price per vehicle is $25,000.

-- Section 529 plans may be used to pay student loans.
-The tax code was modified to allow 529 plans to be used to repay up to $10,000 of student loans (principal and/or interest) for the 529 beneficiary or their sibling.
+- Section 529 Plans – Section 529 plans may be rolled over tax-free to a Roth IRA via a direct trustee-to-trustee rollover starting in 2024.
+For 2023, a Section 529 plan may be used to repay up to $10,000 of student loans (principal and/or interest) for the 529 beneficiary or their sibling.